| Directors Emeriti | |

 Since 1891, Commercial Bank of Grayson has consistently practiced a customer-first approach that has enabled the creation of lasting relationships spanning multiple generations of local families.
 The bank has remained open through financial crises such as recessions, money panics, and the Great Depression.
 Over the years, the products desired by customers have changed, and so have the services the bank provides.
 The bank continues to innovate, offering modern products and solutions to meet the evolving needs of its customer base.
 Today, more than a century later, Commercial Bank of Grayson remains an independent institution committed to its community and customers.

 Since Dr. Strother’s term as bank president, four others have served in the same capacity including Wick H. Strother (1935-1956), Jack W. Strother (1956-1982), Jack W. Strother, Jr. (1982-2013), and Mark D. Strother (2013-present).
 The bank’s current Board of Directors includes Jack W. Strother, Jr. (Chairman); Linda Arnett; Jim Jordan; Willie D. Patton; Samuel J. Perry; David Price; and Mark D. Strother.
-Directors Emeriti are John Jordan, Mary Blanche Jungers, and Von Loy Kiser.
+Directors Emeriti are John Jordan, and Von Loy Kiser.
 The bank’s executive officers include Mark D. Strother, President & CEO; Cynthia L. Hill, Vice President & Chief Operations Officer; Hilma Harned, Vice President.
 The executive officers work with a staff of 50 professionals whose top priority today remains the same as it was in 1891—quality service for their customers and communities.

 The bank’s original location was at 102 West Main Street, Grayson.
 In 1892, it moved to 106 E. Main Street, where it stayed for 89 years.
 In 1981, the bank relocated its Main Office to 208 E. Main Street.
 The bank also expanded by opening its first branch in 1976 in Grayson, followed by the acquisition of the former Peoples Bank of Olive Hill in 1987, broadening its services to the western part of Carter County.